 Megalytic is a tool that offers customizable reports for agencies, marketers, and business owners.
 It integrates with Google Analytics, Adwords, Search Console and Facebook Insights and Ads.

 Pricing: 14-day free trial; price not listed.

-Need help creating great content for your business?
+And if you need help creating great content for your business?
 Let Media Shower lead the way.
-Start your free trial today.
+Start your free trial today!

 In high school, you followed the trends because it became a matter of social survival.
 As an adult in the content marketing industry, you follow the trends because it’s the best way to keep your brand alive.

 We’ve already discussed the top content marketing trends of 2017, but that’s only half the battle.
 Now it’s time to apply those trends to your own content marketing campaign.

 No mom jeans or parachute pants here, we promise — just good old-fashioned marketing advice.

 Video claims the content crown in 2017.
 Use it to your advantage.

 While we’d never suggest giving up text entirely, video has presented itself as the number-one way to meaningfully connect with consumers.
 You can pre-record video content for your audience or live-stream it via your favorite service.

 Either way, you’re humanizing your brand in front of your audience.
 Instead of delivering a few paragraphs of marketing speak, you’re communicating with the people who matter most.
 Best of all, you’re putting a face in front of your brand.